Cybersecurity Maturity Model Certification (CMMC)

 Cybersecurity is Weapon System Security, it is National Security

-On the 10th of September 2025, the Department of Defense (DoD) issued a Final Rule amending the Defense Federal Acquisition Regulation Supplement (DFARS) to embed contractual requirements under the Cybersecurity Maturity Model Certification (CMMC) program—partially implementing Section 1648 of the National Defense Authorisation Act (NDAA) for Fiscal Year 2020.
-Further strengthening how the DoD assesses contractor cybersecurity practices and safeguards sensitive unclassified information across its industrial base.
+On the 10th of September 2025, the Department of War (DoW) issued a Final Rule amending the Defense Federal Acquisition Regulation Supplement (DFARS) to embed contractual requirements under the Cybersecurity Maturity Model Certification (CMMC) program—partially implementing Section 1648 of the National Defense Authorization Act (NDAA) for Fiscal Year 2020.
+Further strengthening how the DoW assesses contractor cybersecurity practices and safeguards sensitive unclassified information across its industrial base.

-The DoD has clarified that compliance with CMMC and NIST SP 800-171, while not a foregone conclusion, should not be considered a new request for contractors and subcontractors covered by DFARS 252.204-7012.
-As it has been a contractual requirement since 2017.
+The DoW has clarified that compliance with CMMC and NIST SP 800-171, while not a foregone conclusion, should not be considered a new request for contractors and subcontractors covered by DFARS 252.204-7012.
+For covered entities, it has been a contractual requirement since 2017.

 A Simple Guide To CMMC, NIST SP 800-171 And Compliance